joachimwolff/scHiCExplorer/docs/Example_analysis.rst

 Clustering with dimensional reduction by A/B compartments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Clustering and dimension reduction based on A/B compartments will compute for each sample and each chromosome the A/B compartments, reducing the dimensions to the square root of the number of features i.e. in our example from 6.7 million to 2600.

 .. code-block:: bash

     $ scHicClusterCompartments -m nagano2017_corrected.mcool --binarization --numberOfClusters 7 --clusterMethod kmeans -o clusters_compartments_kmeans.txt --threads 20